 • USDT (Tether)

-Component 3: Maximum exposure to a stablecoin
+Component 3: maximum exposure to a stablecoin

-Let's take the following diversification:
+Consider the following diversification:

 • 30% of the funds invested in a USDT-USDC pool